openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 <{{examples/response/id_token_ref_vp_token_multple_vps.json}}

-Note: Authentication event information is conveyed via the id token while it's up to the RP to determine what (additional) claims are allocated to `id_token` and `vp_token`, respectively, via the `claims` parameter.
+Note: Authentication event information is conveyed via the ID Token while it's up to the RP to determine what (additional) claims are allocated to `id_token` and `vp_token`, respectively, via the `claims` parameter.

 # Metadata {#metadata}